nantunes/pentaho-viz-sandbox/docs/platform/visual/index.md

   as well as with other client-side component frameworks.
 - Using [Core APIs]()
   provides visualizations with features such as localization, theming and registration.

-The use of [Pentaho Platform JavaScript APIs]({{site.refDocsUrlPattern | replace: '$', 'pentaho'}}) for anything not directly related with the visualization concept, ensures developers can reuse knowledge that they gain in other components of the Pentaho suite to build visualizations and vice-versa.

-The Pentaho Visualization API comes with a set of stock visualizations, covering the most common chart-types.
+The platform provides a set of stock visualizations, covering the most common chart-types.
-Most stock visualizations are based on the [CCC](http://community.pentaho.com/ctools/ccc/) charting library, which means that the stock visualizations are _super-configurable_ to suite your organization's preferred style.
+Based on the [CCC](http://community.pentaho.com/ctools/ccc/) charting library, they're customizable and extensible to fit your organization's desired look and feel.

 # Creating a visualization

-- [Bar/D3 sample](samples/bar-d3-sandbox) — walks you through creating a custom visualization
-  having a [D3](https://d3js.org/)-based view.
+See the [Bar/D3 sample](samples/bar-d3-sandbox) that walks you through creating a custom visualization having a [D3](https://d3js.org/)-based view.

 # Deploying a visualization